 Best tip to get the best recommendations

 Write good recommendations to get good recommendations.
-Two bonuses when you use this strategy:
+There’s a major bonus when you use this strategy:

-1. Your recommendations of others include a link to your profile.
-Every time someone views that person’s profile, they’re teased to click on your link.
+Your LinkedIn recommendations of others include a link to your profile.
+Every time someone views that person’s profile, they’re teased to click on the link to your profile.
 You can bet that plenty of people will hop over to see what you’re all about.

 A few cautions about LinkedIn recommendations